xinglinchen666/DevOpsLectureNotesV3/WK7_Terraform/hands_on/2 - module_and_variables.md

 }
 ```

-and in the backend_app, the output.tf and variables.tf are defined like this
+and in the backend_app, the outputs.tf and variables.tf are defined like this

 ```
 output "base_url" {